Surface Similarity Parameter: A New Machine Learning Loss Metric for Oscillatory Spatio-Temporal Data: Results

-The training behavior of the given neural architecture is studied under different choices of the loss function, namely Mean Squared Error (MSE), Mean Absolute Error (MAE), Root Mean Squared Error (RMSE), Huber loss and SSP.
-To cross-validate our results and analyze their variability, each loss function is used to train the model on 50 random (but equal across the loss functions) data splits.
-The smaller the variance in the validation set scores, the more robust a model is against weight initialization and training data distribution.
-The validation set predictions of a single model are compared to the ground truth data in terms of SSP and MSE metrics.
 We introduce the convention of stating the model training loss function as a subscript of the evaluation metric, e.g. $\mathrm{SSP}_{\mathrm{MSE}}$ indicates the validation set error measured in terms of SSP for a model trained with MSE loss function.
-As the loss function shapes the gradient used for training, a model trained on the MSE loss is, naively, expected to minimize the MSE validation loss, while a model trained on the SSP loss is expected to arrive at the smallest SSP validation loss.
+As the loss function shapes the gradient used for training, a model trained on the MSE loss is, naively, expected to minimize the MSE validation loss best, while a model trained on the SSP loss is expected to arrive at the smallest SSP validation loss.